This article was originally posted in 2020 and updated for Ramadan 2022

 - Make a pledge to participate at Change.org and accept the challenge.

 - Temporarily uninstall all of your social media apps (Instagram, Facebook, Twitter, Snapchat, Youtube, TikTok etc)

 - Leave a comment in the pledge form, letting us know one of your favorite charities.
-Once we get at least 500 pledges, Muslim Ad Network will be making $500 value donation each to the top 25 charities mentioned in the change.org petition’s comments, insha’Allah.
+Once we get at least 500 pledges, Muslim Ad Network will be contributing $5,000 worth of ads collectively to the top 10 charities mentioned in the comments, insha’Allah.

 - (Optional) Post on your own social media channels a link to https://muslimadnetwork.com/ramadan-blackout-challenge/ with the hashtag #RamadanBlackout and the image provided below.
 Or you can use the image as your temporary display profile picture.
 It lets others know you’ve committed to the challenge (in case they are wondering where you are 🙂 ), and helps spread the word so others can benefit, insha’Allah.